naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
+Touch Continue Cooldown | 0.1 | Limits frequency on the continue input when using touch input.
+Spawn Event System | True | Whether to spawn an event system when initializing.
+Custom Event System | Null | A prefab with an `EventSystem` component to spawn for input processing.
+Will spawn a default one when not specified.
+Spawn Input Module | True | Whether to spawn an input module when initializing.
+Custom Input Module | Null | A prefab with an `InputModule` component to spawn for input processing.
+Will spawn a default one when not specified.
 Bindings | Object Ref | Bindings to process input for.
-Touch Continue Cooldown | 0.1 | Limits frequency on the continue input when using touch input.
-Spawn Event System | True | Whether to spawn an event system and input module when initializing.
-Uncheck in case scenes will already have one.

 </div>